gsidhu13/100DaysOfCloud/Journey/008/Readme.md

 - **Compatiability** - IAM works with almost all AWS resources, access to those resources can be managed using IAM
 - **Login Logs** - if we use CloudTrail, we could also see what resources a particular user tried to access
 - **PCI DSS complaince** - IAM supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry (PCI) Data Security Standard (DSS)
-- **Idendity Federation** - IAM allows you access to access AWS resources using your credentials from another source i.e. facebook, gmail.
+- **Identity Federation** - IAM allows you access to access AWS resources using your credentials from another source i.e. facebook, gmail.
 It only provides temporary access to your account.

 ### How to Access IAM